May-Cook/Baked-Potato-Bot/README.md

 * !contradictato - Gives a conventional potato response, followed by the corresponding reverse potato response
 * !spell - Reminds you how to spell "baked potato"
 * !misspell - Reminds you how to spell somthing vaguely simmilar to "baked potato "
+* !link - Sends the link to the video
+* !serioustato - Gives a very serious response

 ## Links to the song